A deep backward regression-based scheme for high-dimensional nonlinear partial differential equations: Introduction

-Until 2017, E, Han and Jentzen~\cite{EWHJJA17,HJJAEW18} introduce the first deep learning based on numerical method, called the deep BSDE method which uses the required values as parameters and utilizes the feedforward neural networks to approximate the solutions through solving an optimization problem and demonstrate the effectiveness in 100-dimensional settings by conducting various numerical experiments.
-To date, there are lots of numerical algorithms based on neural networks.
+A major development occurred in 2017, when E, Han, and Jentzen introduced the deep BSDE method, one of the first deep learning-based numerical methods for high-dimensional nonlinear PDEs and BSDEs.
+Since then, many neural-network-based numerical methods have been proposed.
 They are designed by adjusting, reformulating or extending the deep BSDE method to solve high dimensional PDEs (see \cite{EWHMJAKT19,GMPHWX22,HCPHWX20,HJHRLJ24,JSPSPYZX25,PHWXGM21,GMLMPHWX22,GMMJWX22} and many others) and these deep numerical algorithms have also shown their remarkable performance on the high-dimensional problems.
 Recently, Cai, Fang and Zhou \cite{ CWFSZT25,CWFSZT24} introduce the SOC-MartNet method to solve ultra-high-dimensional quasilinear parabolic PDEs and it demonstrates the strong performance on large-scale benchmarks.
 Furthermore, they propose the deep random difference method in \cite{CWFSZT25a} to reduce variance and improve stability of the SOC-MartNet method.

-Among the literature on deep learning algorithms for high-dimensional PDEs, an important DBDP method was proposed by Hure, Pham and Warin in \cite{HCPHWX20}.
+At the forefront of deep learning methodologies for high-dimensional PDEs, the seminal work by Hure, Pham, and Warin \cite{HCPHWX20} proposed the DBDP1 method, which has become a leading paradigm in the current literature.
 It estimates the solutions and their gradient by the loss functions, for $i=N-1,N-2,\cdots,0$